sharpshooter1099/SimpliSafeMonitorService/README.md

 # SimpliSafeMonitorService
-a windows service which executes a specific .exe file when your SimpliSafe alarm status changes.  this service polls the simplisafe servers once every 5 minutes to get the status of the alarm.  when the status changes, the service executes a specified file along with any arguments specific to the new status.
+a windows service which executes a specific .exe file when your SimpliSafe alarm status changes.  this service polls the simplisafe servers once every 5 minutes to get the status of the alarm.  when the status changes, the service executes a specified file along with any arguments specific to the new status.  this uses my own API to retrieve the alarm status.  this is accomplished using my dll, SimpliSafeCommunicator.dll, and the Newtonsoft.Json.dll for processing some of the JSON data.

 how to use:
 first, install the SimpliSafeMonitorService.exe as a windows service.  for instructions on how to install it, search for